123Krishna456Reddy/SOC-Analyst-Labs/README.md

 This lab simulates real-world Windows security events to demonstrate the visibility SOC analysts gain by combining native Windows telemetry with Wazuh SIEM for centralized monitoring and incident response.
 Events Covered:

-1.Event ID 4624 – Successful Logon,
+-1.Event ID 4624 – Successful Logon
-2.Event ID 4625 – Failed Logon,
+-2.Event ID 4625 – Failed Logon
-3.Event ID 4688 – Process Creation,
+-3.Event ID 4688 – Process Creation
 The connection works Here’s how the same log looks in Event Viewer and then inside the Wazuh Dashboard

 # Event ID 4624 – Successful Logon